- Professor - Early Childhood/Elementary Education

 - a $600,000 grant to work with Buffalo Success by Six to develop quality preschool programs endorsed by the National Association for the Education of Young Children (2001-2002).

 Additional scholarly interests have included working with teachers to engage them in 'practice in research', examining socio-cultural perspectives in early childhood (through the use of Q Methodology), promoting coaching as an evidence-based practice in early childhood, exploring the role of technology in training teacher candidates, and examining the level of physical activity/human performance of school age children.
-I'm actively involved with the Association for Childhood Education International (ACEI), regularly review articles for their journals, and had the opportunity to serve as the chair of the research committee.James Ernest Website:
+I'm actively involved with the Association for Childhood Education International (ACEI) and had the opportunity to serve as the chair of the research committee and have been on the publications committee for several years.James Ernest Website: